 It's difficult to put a cost estimate next to any specific cause of an injury since each situation is different.
 Some dogs who are hit by cars walk away with just a scrape and a scare while others suffer life-threatening trauma.
 Instead, it's more informative to describe a type of injury and its associated costs.

 The extent of treatment can affect costs significantly.
-If your pet needs x-rays or other scans, that can be from around £300 upwards.
-If you have a larger pet or more x-rays are needed, the cost could be double or triple that.
+If your pet needs X-rays or other scans, our research shows that the cost starts at around £311 on average and can rise steeply if multiple images are needed.
 On the other hand, cleaning and dressing a minor wound is likely to just be the cost of your consultation, plus a bandage and pain medication.

 One of the more costly situations is a pet in critical condition.
 If your cat or dog needs to be stabilised, sedated and resuscitated by a team of veterinary professionals, these lifesaving efforts can exceed £1,000, especially if they need a stay in a veterinary hospital.

-To give you an idea of some treatment costs, these are the average pet insurance claims costs we saw in the 12 months up to November 2023 for a few of the most common types of accidents and injuries:
+To give you an idea of some treatment costs, these are the average pet insurance claims costs we saw in 2024 for a few of the most common types of accidents and injuries:

 The cost of treating poisoning